Deesyn/Leafy/README.md

 Keep your bot organized, scalable, and easy to maintain.

-Moss helps you focus on building amazing bots, not worrying about boilerplate code or repetitive setup.
+Leafy helps you focus on building amazing bots, not worrying about boilerplate code or repetitive setup.

 # 🗒️ Requirements<br>